auth0/express-jwt/README.md

     var publicKey = fs.readFileSync('/pat/to/public.pub');
     jwt({ secret: publicKey });

+You might want to use this module to identify registered users without preventing unregistered clients to access to some data, you can do it using the option _credentialsRequired_:
+    app.use(jwt({
+      secret: 'hello world !',
+      credentialsRequired: false
+    }));

 ## Related Modules

 - [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) — JSON Web Token sign and verification